 Disposal facilities should meet all basic requirements to ensure an environmentally sound management (ESM) of wastes and commit to continual improvement in their operations.
 A facility should have the following, which should meet the approval of the competent authorities: (a) appropriate design and location; (b) an environmental and social impact assessment, where appropriate; (c) sufficient measures in place to safeguard occupational safety and health, including an appropriate and adequate training programme for its personnel; (d) sufficient measures in place to protect the environment; (e) an applicable environmental management system (EMS) in place, if feasible and appropriate; (f) an adequate and transparent monitoring, recording, reporting and evaluation programme; (g) an adequate emergency plan and response mechanism; (h) an adequate plan for closure and aftercare. ()

+Waste tyre management should be viewed in the context of the waste (management) hierarchy, which accords priority to waste prevention (for example, appropriate tyre maintenance) and reuse (for instance, direct reuse of partly worn tyres), followed by recovery, over final disposal.
+Retreading, provided that the casings are of good quality and meet national safety standards, may be considered a reuse measure within the waste management hierarchy () () ().

-The best use for used tyres is retreading, provided that the casings are of good quality and meet national safety standardsRubber crumb can be used for the production of new tyres; athletic field surfaces; rubberised bitumen and asphalt; rubber/plastic products; moulded and extruded rubber products; surface coatings; playground surfaces.
-Tyres can be used as a fuel substitute through burning in high temperature, purpose-built furnaces for cement kilns, power stations or smelters; processes that use tyres as a fuel substitute must meet statutory air quality requirements for emissions.
+Rubber crumb can be used for the production of new tyres; athletic field surfaces; rubberised bitumen and asphalt; rubber/plastic products; moulded and extruded rubber products; surface coatings; playground surfaces.
+Tyres can be used as a fuel substitute through burning in high temperature, purpose-built furnaces in facilities such as cement kilns, power stations, smelters and pulp/paper mills; processes that use tyres as a fuel substitute must meet statutory air quality requirements for emissions.

 Information on environmentally sound disposal methods is provided in the Revised Technical Guidelines for the Environmentally Sound Management of Used and Waste Pneumatic Tyres published by the Secretariat of the Basel Convention ().
 For a detailed analysis of what represents BAT for waste incineration reference should be made to the Reference Document on the Best Available Techniques for Waste Incineration published by the European Integrated Pollution Prevention and Control (IPPC) Bureau ().
 Information applicable to the use of waste tyres as alternative fuels in cement kilns may also be found in the Technical Guidelines on the Environmentally Sound Co-Processing of Hazardous Wastes in Cement Kilns adopted under the Basel Convention ().